delaiglesialab/DigitalRhythmsProject/README.md

 This project attemps to study rhythms in human activity via these digital footprints, to see what may be natural for us and what isn't, and utlimately to help us as humans, make more informed decisions about our habits to live healthier lives.

 ## You can help us!

 Follow through with the steps below and see how you could help us help everyone, within a relatively short amount of time!
+If you want to help us with our goal to helping everyone understand work and sleep better,

+and perhaps explore your own rhythms from the data,

+follow the steps below!

 ### Step 1:

-Identify what data you have:
+Identify the data you have:

 1.